 Adventure racing in the format we are now familiar with, first hit Australian shores in 1997 with the Cairns edition of Eco Challenge.
 Prior to the arrival of Eco Challenge, Eric Ward arguably deserves credit for starting “adventure racing” in Australia with his Winter Classic in Victoria which ran from 1983 to 2002 as a two-day stage adventure race.
 Other notable races that paved the way include the Gloucester Mountain Man (which has been running since 1991) and the JLL Challenge, a Victorian multisport race that ran from 1998 to 2002.

-Right around the time the first world championships were being held in Switzerland (2001) and the first edition of Primal Quest landed in Telluride, USA (2002), Australia was introduced to GeoQuest, the 48hr race held by Geocentric Adventure (now Geocentric Outdoors) which has continued ever since.
+Right around the time the first world championships were being held in Switzerland (2001) and the first edition of Primal Quest landed in Telluride, USA (2002), Australia was introduced to GeoQuest, the 48hr race held by Geocentric Adventure.

 Coinciding with the launch of GeoQuest were a series of shorter sprint adventure races hosted by events company Max Adventure.
 Eventually spreading to locations across the east coast of Australia, the series was originally branded as the Kathmandu Adventure Race before a sponsor change in 2014 resulted in a name change to the Paddy Pallin Adventure Race.